newaz-aa/iBRF/README.md

 # iBRF

-This repository contains the codes and supplementary files for the proposed iBRF classifier.
+This repository contains the code and supplementary files for the proposed iBRF (Improved Balanced Random Forest) classifier.

 ## Dependencies